 It is difficult to compare the different peas and treatments altogether because the data of the dwarf peas are not complete.
 However, the data shows, that the dwarf peas have greater differences in the length of the internodes 3 due to the treatment than the normal peas.
 So that means, that GA3 has a stronger effect on the dwarf peas.
 But that’s not necessarily true, because it could be, that the difference in the length of internodes 3 of the dwarf peas was already there before the treatment only this wasn’t measured.

-Generally can be said, that a treatment with GA3 leads to a higher internode growth.
+Generally, it can be said, that a treatment with GA3 leads to a higher internode growth.
 All the internodes which were treated with GA3 have a higher difference between the average internode length before and after the treatment than the internodes which were treated only with water.
 An exception is the average length of the internodes 2 of the normal peas.

 It is not possible to say, which internodes showed the strongest response to the treatment due to the lack of data.
 So, when the experiment would be done again, the dwarf peas should be allowed to grow for a little bit longer.
 Then the identification of the internodes is easier and the error rate should be lower.